 What is a Test Strategy?

 A Test Strategy is a plan for defining the testing approach, and it answers to questions like what you want to get done and how you are going to accomplish it.
-It is most important document for any QA team in software testing, and effectively writing this document is a skill that every tester develops with experience.
+It is a most important document for any QA team in software testing, and effectively writing this document is a skill that every tester develops with experience.

 Test planning activities guides team to define Test coverage and testing scope.
-It also aids testers to get clear picture of the project at any instance.
+It also aids testers to get a clear picture of the project at any instance.
 The possibility of missing any test activity is very low when there is a proper test strategy in place.
-Testing strategy plan must be conversed with the entire team so that the team will be consistent on approach and responsibilities.
+Testing strategy plan must have conversed with the entire team so that the team will be consistent on approach and responsibilities.

 Test Plan Vs Test Strategy

-There is a great confusion about Test Plan and Test Strategy documents.
-Different organization have their unique processes and standards to manage these documents.
-For example, some organization include test strategy facts in Test Plan itself while some organization include strategy as a subsection within the testing plan.
+There is great confusion about Test Plan and Test Strategy documents.
+A different organization has their unique processes and standards to manage these documents.
+For example, some organization include test strategy facts in Test Plan itself while some organization includes strategy as a subsection within the testing plan.

-To make it clearer if Test Plan is some destination then Test strategy is a map to reach that destination.
+To make it clearer if the Test Plan is some destination then QA Test strategy is a map to reach that destination.

 How to prepare a good test strategy document